Bomber3358/COMP3005Assignment3Q1/README.md

 # COMP3005Assignment3Q1
 # Steps for running the code:
-1. Create a database using the following schema:\n CREATE TABLE students ( student_id SERIAL PRIMARY KEY, first_name VARCHAR(255) NOT NULL,
+1. Create a database using the following schema:
+   CREATE TABLE students (
+    student_id SERIAL PRIMARY KEY,
+    first_name VARCHAR(255) NOT NULL,